lfe/blog/src/_posts/2015-07-18-1824-a-quicksort-lfe-assist.md

 This means you'll keep looping forever trying to partition the ``'(3)`` list (which will generate the same result over and over) and will never succeed.

-There're two way to fix it.
+There're two ways to fix it.
 One is to add a one-element list matching clause:

 ```cl
 (defun qs